senyast4745/Stockfish-Java/CONTRIBUTING.md

 # Contributing

-This project is open source and free to contribute to as there are probably tons of room for improvement.
+This open source library was mainly written for me to improve my coding abilities as well as learn more about chess engines.
+As such, there is tons of missing features and improvements to be made and I gladly accept any help on this repository.

 ## Setting up your Environment